MOB3585

 4 Advanced Management Credits

 This course provides numerous opportunities to explore your personal and social identity.
-Students will delve into materials that expose you to protagonists, contexts and issues from multiple racial and cultural perspectives.
-Further, students will engage in activities designed to help you become more culturally competent.
+You will delve into materials that expose you to protagonists, contexts and issues from multiple racial and cultural perspectives.
+Further, you will engage in activities designed to help you become more culturally competent.
 This is a rare opportunity to learn about racial, ethnic and cultural diversity in connection with gaining great insight into your own identity.
-The course is designed in three phases; students will: 1) explore race and racism; 2) examine the convergence of life domains and lived racial experiences; and, 3) investigate how race and racism intersect with lived experiences to influence privilege/bias, authenticity and professionalism in the workplace.
+The course is designed in three phases; you will: 1) explore race and racism; 2) examine the convergence of life domains and lived racial experiences; and, 3) investigate how race and racism intersect with lived experiences to influence privilege/bias, authenticity and professionalism in the workplace.

 Prerequisites: FME and FYS